pipelinelabo/datalaiq-wiki/metrics.md

 The structure is large, in part because this webserver is connected to 4 indexers which each get their own set of information.
 Here's a breakdown of the fields in detail:

 * `ABACActive`: Set to true if any ABAC or tag access rules are in place on the system.
-* `ApiVer`: An internal Gravwell API versioning number.
+* `ApiVer`: An internal DatalaiQ API versioning number.
 * `AutomatedSearchCount`: The number of searches which have been executed "automatically" (by the search agent, or by loading a dashboard).
-* `BuildVer`: A structure describing the particular build of Gravwell on this system.
+* `BuildVer`: A structure describing the particular build of DatalaiQ on this system.
 * `CustomerNumber`: The customer number associated with the license on this system.
 * `CustomerUUID`: The UUID of the license on this system.
 * `DashboardCount`: The number of dashboards that exist.